 Ideas discovered in the labs at Wake Forest Baptist Medical Center often evolve into successful companies that are changing the landscape of health care.
 In the process, investigators become entrepreneurs and innovation becomes the technology of tomorrow.
-Wake Forest Innovation provides assistance with capital formation, incubation and early development of startup companies
+Wake Forest Innovations provides assistance with capital formation, incubation and early development of startup companies.

 Companies Started by Wake Forest Baptist Medical Center

 Wake Forest Innovations supports economic development by incubating start-up companies based on discoveries and inventions from the research performed at Wake Forest Baptist Medical Center:

 KeraNetics LLC – KeraNetics LLC is a biomaterials company focused on developing and commercializing keratin-based products for use in the areas of regenerative medicine and trauma care.